Library Research Guide

 Use Theolog (the Allison Library online catalogue) to find a listing of books, reference books, tapes, CDs, and videos held in the library.
 Searching by 'subject' is more effective than 'keyword' searching.

-Regent and Carey students can use their Allison Library Card to borrow items from VST and St. Mark's College Library.
+Regent students can use their Allison Library Card to borrow items from VST and St. Mark's College Library.

 Step 3.
 Journal Article Indexes